jonboe/oats_dispenser/README.md

 7. Assemble arduino and shield, connect motor driver and motor, see code for pin numbers. ![Arduino and shield](images/arduino+shield+driver.JPG)

+8. If not already present, download IDE from [aduino.cc](https://www.arduino.cc/en/Main/Software).
+Upload sketch to arduino.

 Usage:

 1. Use up and down button to select number of portions.